H5inYu/H5inYu/README.md

 - 👋 Hi, I’m @H5inYu
-- 👀 I'm a software engineer interested in utilizing different components to develope some crazy thoughts in my head.
+- 👀 I'm a software engineer interested in utilizing different components to develope the crazy thoughts in my head.
 - ✨ I used to bridge realities (physical/virtual reality) by providing physical tactile sensation to the users in VR.
 - 🌱 Now, I’m focusing on establishing large-scale web systems that provide stable and reliable service.
 - 📫 Reach me by huan9.h5in.yu@gmail.com